pytest-dev/execnet/doc/example/test_multi.rst

 Note that the callback function will be executed in the receiver thread and should not block or run for too long.

-robustly receive results and termination notification
+Robustly receive results and termination notification
 -----------------------------------------------------

 Use ``MultiChannel.make_receive_queue(endmarker)`` to specify